tarwn/lessthandot-hugo/blogs/content/posts/2011-05-01-bi-interview-questions.md

 **Are there any performance issues with having a lot of indexes on a table?**

-**What’s the difference in using a table variable and a temp table?**
+**What's the difference in using a table variable and a temp table?**

 **The first difference** is that transaction logs are not recorded for the table variables.  **The second** major difference is that any procedure with a temporary table cannot be pre-compiled, while an execution plan of procedures with table variables can be statically compiled in advance.
 Pre-compiling a script gives a major advantage to its speed of execution.  **Finally**, table variables exist only in the same scope as variables.
 Contrary to the temporary tables, they are not visible in inner stored procedures and in exec(string) statements.